Project-WikiGit/WikiGit/README.md

 The WikiGit project consists of three parts: the ***back end***, which is a set of Ethereum smart contracts that govern all of the core logics in a DASP; the ***front end***, which is a client-side web app that acts as a UI for interacting with the back end as well as a relay for connecting a DASP with its Git repository hosted by IPFS; and the ***developer tools***, which is an application for deploying a DASP onto the Ethereum blockchain.
 A particular DASP is defined by its back end, and different DASPs usually differ in their back ends; the front end and the developer tools are shared by all DASPs, although different implementations can be made as long as they are compatible with the back end's API.

-Currently, WikiGit is in its infant stages and is being worked by just one guy (me).
-I have finished an early implementation of the back end, part of the developer tools, and the daemon in the front end used for connecting a DASP with its Git repository.
-I will do my best to find some more contributors, and anyone is welcome to join! (\***cough**\*you\***cough**\*)
+Currently, WikiGit is in its infant stages and is being worked by a handful of people.
+We have finished an early implementation of the back end, part of the developer tools, and the daemon in the front end used for connecting a DASP with its Git repository.
+We will do my best to find some more contributors, and anyone is welcome to join! (\***cough**\*you\***cough**\*)